mr007x/Bare_Metal_STM32/README.md

-# Bare_Metal_STM32
+# STM32
-Bare Metal STM32 research and experimentation
+STM32 research and experimentation